 BlueHost fall into the rare category of offering 24/7 support covering live chat, telephone, and email, which is great, especially if you need an answer there and then.
 We tested BlueHost’s support at different times of the day and found the response times varied a fair bit; generally, between 10 minutes to over an hour.
 Once we got through the general level of tech knowledge was fairly adequate; luckily for us and everyone else, there is a knowledge database containing video tutorials, support documents, and more if you’re really stuck.

 BlueHost offer some great features at low prices; their customer support isn’t the best or most efficient, but it is available 24/7, so we felt that even if we did have to wait up to an hour, at least someone was there on hand.
-We’d expect a better uptime from a company like BlueHost, but in the grand scheme of things, considering how cheap the plans are, we didn’t feel that this was a deal breaker.
 If you have a WordPress site, or your own website, BlueHost is easy to use and pretty painless.
 If you’re not happy with your service or plans, you have a 30-day full refund policy which is guaranteed.

 Basing themselves in the hosting market for over a decade, HostGator offer budget web hosting with a lot of features.
 When we visited HostGator for our review, they were offering around 60% off their marked plan prices, starting from as little as £3.25 per month for the Hatchling Plan, £4.95 per month for the Baby Plan, and £4.95 per month for the Business Plan.